Congratulations! Now for the rest of your life. It can be a daunting prospect coming out the academic world and into the ‘real’ one as a post-grad.

 University is a social place.
 People live together on campus and rent together off-campus.
 There are societies for every interest and every person.
 There are pubs, clubs, and creative spaces.
 It can be a great place to form friend groups and maybe even romantic relationships.
 But before you know it, you’re pushed out the door with a certificate in your hand.
 Your university friends find work scattered across the globe, with only the thin thread of social media to keep you in touch.
 Those daily hang outs become replaced with job applications, shifts and chores.
 Suddenly, you’ve lost all connection to your old friend group and are living the life of a Netflix hermit.
 It can be a tough transition.

 Using social media to keep up can be great, but there is a dark side too.
-You’re not getting the face-to-face interaction necessary for social fulfillment.
+You’re not getting the face-to-face interaction necessary for social fulfilment.
 On top of that, you can quickly feel like everybody is living their best life while you’re living with the parents sending off CV’s!
 What people show on social media is selective: It’s meant to show them at their most desirable.
 Not browsing social media obsessively can only be good for your mood.
 It’s much better to go out and meet people in the world.

 Easier said than done, right?
 University was a place heaving with sociable young people.
 It can be difficult to reach out socially once you’ve graduated, doubly so for those with anxiety.
 However, in many ways it can be a positive time to meet new people and forge new connections.
 The colleagues you work with everyday could be fun to hang out with in your free time.
 You could arrange a coffee date with an old friend.
 You could get into volunteer work and meet people from all age ranges.
 If you’ve moved back in with family after graduation, it’s a good time to reconnect with them.

 Being a social person encourages you to take care of yourself.
 You get up, take a shower, get dressed and get out the house to meet someone – that’s a wonder for low mood.
 This helps improve your self-image.
 Chatting to a friend also lets you share what’s your mind, which is a form of therapy.
-If being thrown into post-grad life has had a negative effect on your mental health, it’s been shown that socialization enables recovery.
+If being thrown into post-grad life has had a negative effect on your mental health, it’s been shown that socialisation enables recovery.
 It can be tempting to think that after graduation, your social life will never recover.
 In truth, it can be better than ever.

 If you’ve read this far into the article, you might be a bit overwhelmed!
 ‘I have to go running, quit pizza, and embarrass myself by interacting with new people’?
 In truth, people rarely improve their entire lives overnight.
 It’s a process.
 You can start small with your goals: Walk to work, eat a banana, phone a friend.
-Once you realize that you can reach these small healthy goals, you can build more confidence and make bigger changes.
+Once you realise that you can reach these small healthy goals, you can build more confidence and make bigger changes.

 When applying to work, it can be easy to have your confidence knocked by rejection letters.
 It can also feel jarring to come out of a three-year course and find that you aren’t using your degree in the way you wanted.
 Remember that finding a career can be a slow process.
 It’s uncommon for graduates to simply drop into their dream role.
 It can take a varied employment and volunteering history in many fields for people to find their calling.
 Not knowing what you want to do as a career isn’t a failure – it’s the standard!